samjaninf/OFN-User-Guide---Master/open-your-shop.md

 Each time an order cycle is created, you can select which products to stock in the store.

-#### Different order cycles
+#### Create order cycles
-order cycles behave slightly differently for producers selling their own products, and hub shops who sell produce from multiple suppliers.
-[See Order Cycles for producers](/order-cycles-for-producers.md) if you are a producer.
+Order cycles behave slightly differently for producers selling their own products, and hub shops who sell produce from multiple suppliers.
+Go to:

+[Order Cycles for producers](/order-cycles-for-producers.md) if you are a producer.
+[Order Cycles for hubs](/order-cycles.md) if you are **not** a producer.